-The term system-on-a-chip (or SoC) means that all the required components for a computer are integrated into the chip itself.
-So, technically, DRIVE Orin is not just a GPU, but it is included in the chip and has a considerable role in the process of self-driving.
+The term system-on-a-chip (or SoC) implies that all the necessary components for a computer are integrated into the chip itself.
+So, technically, DRIVE Orin is not simply a GPU, but it is included in the chip and plays a significant role in the self-driving process.

 With the power of the Orin SOC, Level 5 autonomous driving is possible.
 A Level 5 system means that no driver is needed at all.
 Predecessors of ORIN like the DRIVE AGX Pegasus and Xavier could only deliver Level 2 and Level 3 self-driving

 As we all know, NVIDIA constantly strives for innovation and technological advancement, like the Orin chip or the Tensor cores in their GPUs that handle DLSS.

 So, naturally, Orin’s successor is already in the works.
 NVIDIA’s DRIVE Atlan will deliver 1,000 TOPS of computing performance.